EadCat/Windows10-Ubuntu-Remote-Access/README.md

 - On the login screen, press ctrl+alt+F1~F6.

-- getting out of xrdp infinite login bug
+- getting out of infinite ubuntu login bug caused by xRDP
   - enter the TTY environment.
   - log in.
   - type next command. replace {username} as appropriate.